EmpireCTF/empirectf/writeups/2019-04-12-PlaidCTF/README.md

 ### Exploitation

-The C++ heap is a bit messy since many copy constructor will be called, and a long `std::string` constructed by continuously appending character, in which `malloc/free` may be called to extend the chunk size.
+The C++ heap is a bit messy since many copy constructor will be called, and a long `std::string` is constructed by continuously appending character, in which `malloc/free` may be called to extend the chunk size.
 I successfully constructed a leak by simply trial and error. :)

 ```python
 from pwn import *